rana-balabel/secure-pass-guard/README.md

 # secure-pass-guard
 A multi-disciplinary password anomaly detection, alarm, and logging system. <br>
+#### Tools
-Tools: MicroPython, multi-threaded/multi-core programming on Raspberry Pi Pico with ESP8266 for Wi-Fi connectivity, sensor data logging through Google Sheets and email notifications with IFTTT Applets
+MicroPython, multi-threaded/multi-core programming on Raspberry Pi Pico with ESP8266 for Wi-Fi connectivity, sensor data logging through Google Sheets and email notifications with IFTTT Applets
 - Main thread: sends the requests to Google Sheets, hosts the frontend, controls the IoT of the alarm sound + email notification, and updates the PIR sensor values on the frontend
 - Secondary thread: actively reads the fob/card placed in front of the MFRC522 module and checks against correctness of encoded password